-E.2: Constructive Use of the AGM
+E.2: Constructive Use of General Meetings

-The board should use the AGM to communicate with investors and to encourage their participation.
+The board should use general meetings to communicate with investors and to encourage their participation.

 - E.2.1.
 At any general meeting, the company should propose a separate resolution on each substantially separate issue, and should in particular propose a resolution at the AGM relating to the report and accounts.
 For each resolution, proxy appointment forms should provide shareholders with the option to direct their proxy to vote either for or against the resolution or to withhold their vote.
-The proxy form and any announcement of the results of a vote should make it clear that a 'vote withheld' is not a vote in law and will not be counted in the calculation of the proportion of the votes for and against the resolution. - E.2.2.
+The proxy form and any announcement of the results of a vote should make it clear that a 'vote withheld' is not a vote in law and will not be counted in the calculation of the proportion of the votes for and against the resolution.

+24 Nothing in these principles or provisions should be taken to override the general requirements of law to treat shareholders equally in access to information.

+E.2.2.
 The company should ensure that all valid proxy appointments received for general meetings are properly recorded and counted.
-For each resolution, where a vote has been taken on a show of hands, the company should ensure that the following information is given at the meeting and made available as soon as reasonably practicable on a website which is maintained by or on behalf of the company: - the number of shares in respect of which proxy appointments have been validly made; - the number of votes for the resolution; - the number of votes against the resolution; and - the number of shares in respect of which the vote was directed to be withheld. - E.2.3.
-The chairman should arrange for the chairmen of the audit, remuneration and nomination committees to be available to answer questions at the AGM and for all directors to attend. - E.2.4.
-The company should arrange for the Notice of the AGM and related papers to be sent to shareholders at least 20 working days before the meeting.
+For each resolution, where a vote has been taken on a show of hands, the company should ensure that the following information is given at the meeting and made available as soon as reasonably practicable on a website which is maintained by or on behalf of the company:

+- the number of shares in respect of which proxy appointments have been validly made; - the number of votes for the resolution; - the number of votes against the resolution; and - the number of shares in respect of which the vote was directed to be withheld.